 At the Attleboro Y, we understand that swim lessons are more than just stroke development.
 As they learn to swim, children also develop endurance, self-confidence, and an appreciation for water safety.
 The Y staff works hard to create an encouraging atmosphere in the water, where each swimmer can learn and progress at his or her own rate and comfort level.

-Registration is now open for fall swim lessons at the Y!
-Our first 2-week session of swim lessons at the Downtown Branch begins September 14th.
+Registration is now open for swim lessons at the Y!
+Our next session of weekly swim lessons begin on January 4th.

-In order to provide the safest swim experience possible, the Y will adopt the following policies for this fall:
+In order to provide the safest swim experience possible, the Y has adopted the following healthy and safety policies for our swim classes: